 While basic suturing techniques continue to be essential, surgeons today have a wide range of materials available, including:

 Absorbable sutures Adhesives Synthetic sutures Tape

 + Skin grafts

 Using a graft of healthy skin from another part of the body, doctors are able to cover and close wounds where there is a lack of adjacent skin to use.

 + Tissue expansion

 This technique allows plastic surgeons to stretch the skin and underlying tissue.
 First, a balloon is inserted under the skin.
 Then, over time, the balloon is filled with water.
-The process stretches the skin and soon there is enough excess to close the wound.
-The method is most often used in breast reconstructions, but can be useful in most parts of the body.
+The process for closing the wound is stretches the skin and soon there is enough excess to close the wound.
+The method is most often used in breast reconstructions, but can be useful in most for wound and other parts of the body.

 During this wound managment methods intricate procedure, surgeons move skin, muscle and/or bone from one part of the body to another area.
 The flap may be kept alive with its own blood vessels or blood vessels from this flap are reattached to vessels in the new location using microsurgery.
 Flaps are frequently used to treat cancer and trauma patients.